 - the background of the applicant organisation (including co-organisers);

-- the content and implementation arrangements of the proposed project;
+- the content and implementation arrangements of the project;

 - the risk assessment and contingency plan; and

-Please note that, in general, projects that involve only interest classes, recreation and sports classes or similar activities will be given lower priority.
+In general, projects that involve only interest classes, recreation and sports classes or similar activities, or projects largely similar to previously funded project will be given lower priority.

 The WoC will consider and accord the priorities of each round of applications according to the factors set out below: